 The School of Chemistry Facilities and Workshops operate to complement all research and learning activities within the School, and we encourage any enquiries you may have regarding support for your ongoing projects.

-A list of School committees, including memberships, can be found here.
-Meeting dates can be found here.
-Agenda and minutes from the committee meetings can be found on the School's Sharepoint (You will need your unikey and login).
+The following information can be found on the School's Sharepoint (requires unikey and login): School committees (including memberships), agenda and minutes from the committee meetings and committee meeting dates.
 For more information about the various School committees, including who can attend, please speak to the Chemistry Administration Manager in room 206.